 Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA) is a public not-for-profit contemporary art museum which collects, preserves, researches, and exhibits twenty-first century art from Africa and its Diaspora; hosts international exhibitions; develops supporting educational and enrichment programmes; encourages intercultural understanding; and guarantees access for all.
 Over one hundred galleries, spread over nine floors, are dedicated to a large cutting edge permanent collection; temporary exhibitions; and Centres for Art Education, Curatorial Excellence, Performative Practice, Photography, the Moving Image, and the Costume Institute.

 Zeitz MOCAA is a registered Public Benefit Organisation, PBO Number: 930050395.
-Board: David Green (Co-chair), Jochen Zeitz (Co-chair), Suzanne Ackerman-Berman, Jonathan Bloch, Kate Garwood, Isaac Julien (Artist Trustee), Wangechi Mutu (Artist Trustee), Gasant Orrie, Albie Sachs, Anton Taljaard, and Mark Coetzee (Ex Officio).
+Board members include: David Green (Co-chair), Jochen Zeitz (Co-chair), Isaac Julien (Artist Board Member), Wangechi Mutu (Artist Board Member), Suzanne Ackerman, Jody Allen, Jonathan Bloch, Kate Garwood, Pulane Kingston, Gasant Orrie, Albie Sachs, Anton Taljaard, Roger Ross Williams and Mark Coetzee.

 The establishment of the museum came about through a confluence of factors.
 The V&A Waterfront recognised the significance of its Grain Silo complex as an historic landmark and for years debated possible uses.
 An art museum was eventually decided upon but a collection was needed.
 The desire was to house something of public civic significance, and something open to the public.
 It was through Ravi Naidoo that Thomas Heatherwick was introduced to the Grain Silo complex in 2006, and again in 2011.
 At the same time, Jochen Zeitz was working with curator Mark Coetzee to build a world class collection of contemporary art from Africa and its Diaspora with the vision to create the first major museum dedicated to contemporary art from Africa and its Diaspora on the Africa Continent.
 The meeting of these two visions resulted in the creation of the not-for-profit public institution since named Zeitz MOCAA.